 Source: Wikipedia

 It took us about 75 minutes to complete the trail at a slow pace.
-Depending on your speed, interest, and the number of photos you take, it will take you 1 – 2 hours to complete the cyclic trail.
+Depending on your speed, interest, and the number of photos you take, it will take 1 – 2 hours to complete the cyclic trail.

-And after completing the main trail, we had a small picnic near the visitors’ center.
+And after completing the main trail, we had a small picnic near the visitor’s center.

 Summary

-Have you ever been to Ilanot National Arboretum?
+Have you ever been to the Ilanot National Arboretum?
 Tell us about your experience in the comments below.

-That’s all for today, and I’ll see you in future travels!
+That’s all for today, and I will see you in future travels!

 Stay Tuned!